-Investigative/Analysis Track
+Investigative /Analysis Track 21(22)

-Choose seven o of the following courses: × CJ 2703 Introduction to Criminal Investigations 3 CJ 3603 Logic and Computer-Based Crime Analysis 3 CJ 3613 Analysis of National Security 3 CJ 3703 Interviews and Interrogations 3 CJ 3713 Criminal Intelligence 3 CJ 4713 🧹 Fundamentals of Logic in Criminal Justice 3 PSYC 4443 Advanced Statistical Applications 3 POLS 4114 Constitutional Law 4 3000- and 4000)-level CJ Electives as approved by advisor (6 hours maximum)
+Choose seven of the following courses:

+CJ 2703 Introduction to Criminal Investigations 3

+CJ 3603 Logic and Computer-Based Crime Analysis 3

+CJ 3613 Analysis of National Security 3

+CJ 3703 Interviews and Interrogations 3

+CJ 3713 Criminal Intelligence 3

+CJ 4713 Fundamentals of Logic in Criminal Justice 3

+PSYC 4443 Advanced Statistical Applications 3

+POLS 4114 Constitutional Law 4

+3000- and 4000-l evel CJ Electives as approved by advisor (6 hour 'S

+maximum)

-Leadership/Administration Track
+Leadership, /Administration Track 21(22)

-choose se ven of the following courses:
+Choose seven of the following courses:

 CJ 3413 Executive Legal Issues in Criminal Justice 3

 CJ 3213 Principles of Leadership 3

 CJ 3503 Police Organization and Leadership 3

 CJ 3513 Paradigm Shifts and Culture 3

 CJ 4303 Comparative Studies 3

 CJ 4003 Critical Decision Making in Criminal Justice 3

 CJ 4143 Global Security 3

 POLS 4114 Constitutional Law 4

+Students pursuing a Raphalar of Arts degree in the Datroe College of

-Students pursuing a Bachelor of Arts degree in the Petree College of Arts and Sciences are required to complete through an Intermediate II level of a single foreign language.
+\Students pursuing a Bachelor of Arts degree in the Petree College of Arts and Sciences are required to complete through an Intermediate II level of a single foreign language.

-Collegiate Officer Programs (COPs) Completion Program (B.A. and B.S. in Criminal Justice)
+Collegiate Officer Programs (COPs) Completion Program

+(B.A.\ and B.S. in Criminal Justice)

 This program allows students with CLEET (Council on Law Enforcement Education and Training) transcripts to complete their education at OCU and earn a B.A./B.S. in Criminal Justice.
 Up to 29 credit hours in COPs courses are accepted toward the degree.
-Students are required to complete 25. credit hours in the Criminal Justice program, as well as any remaining general education courses not included in the transferred hours.
+Students are required to complete 25 credit hours in the Criminal Justice program, as well as any remaining general education courses not included in the transferred hours.